CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 Tremendous changes are to occur in the immediate future in both the Church and the world.
 It is a fact of the Scriptures that God warns His prophets, and through them His people, of the things that are to come to pass in the earth.
 Knowledge and warning concerning the future is one of God’s provisions for His elect.

-But ye, brothers, are not in darkness, that that day should overtake you as a thief.
+But you, brethren, are not in darkness, so that this Day should overtake you as a thief.
 (I Thessalonians 5:4)

-Surely the Lord God will do nothing, but he revealeth his secret unto his servants the prophets.
+Surely the Lord GOD does nothing, unless He reveals His secret to His servants the prophets.
 (Amos 3:7)

-Behold, the former things are come to pass, and new things do I declare: before they spring forth I tell you of them.
+Behold, the former things have come to pass, and new things I declare; before they spring forth I tell you of them.”
 (Isaiah 42:9)

 Lot was ignorant concerning the forthcoming overthrow of his city but Abraham was not.